hypervel/hypervel.org/docs/docs/providers.md

 }
 ```

 This service provider only defines a `register` method, and uses that method to define an implementation of `App\Services\Riak\Connection` in the service container.
-If you're not yet familiar with Laravel Hyperf's service container, check out [its documentation](/docs/container).
+If you're not yet familiar with Hypervel's service container, check out [its documentation](/docs/container).

 #### The `bindings` and `singletons` Properties